davidccole/davidccole.github.io/projects/project-2.md

 permalink:
 date: 2018-18-01
 labels:
+  - Java
+  - Binary
   - Database
-  - Java
-summary: Writing a java program to convert large files to binary.
+summary: To understand how to encode data in files and write a java program to query large CSV files
+---